konkath/TSP_FULL/README.md

 Generated solution holds information of path, cost and time it took to get it.

+Timer class supports multithreading algorithms as it bases on system time instead of core frequency.
+Precision is in ms.
+Link with "Winmm.lib"

 Currently supported algorithms:
-- random solution;
+- random solution (single thread)
-- bruteforce
+- bruteforce (multi thread)

 Planned algorithms: